-The government has rescued hundreds of women and children from Boko Haram camps in the Sambisa Forest, and for that we praise the Lord.
+The government has rescued hundreds of women and children from an extremist group that is located primarily in Northern Nigeria camps in the Sambisa Forest, and for that we praise the Lord.
 But the Chibok girls are still missing, and it is their mothers that I will be thinking about on Sunday.

 Can you imagine not knowing the fate of your child, but being reminded by daily news reports of the cruelty of her captors?
 They are the ones who have killed thousands in one attack, have assaulted several of their female victims and have then sold some of these women into Islamic marriages.

 I can’t imagine what these mothers are going through.
 I do not know the anguish they are experiencing: the sleepless nights, the hope and then despair, the uncertainty about whether they will ever see their daughters again.
 It is an unimaginable hell.

 Although I cannot fathom what they have been through, there is One who knows the depths of their suffering.
 Jesus is not unfamiliar with their pain.
 He has walked the dusty roads of this Earth and willingly submitted Himself to evil men and their evil systems.
 He, too, had a Parent in God the Father who lost His Child – his only Beloved – in order to set us free.

 Hebrews 13:3 tells us to remember those in prison, as if we were in prison with them.
 Though these mothers are not in a physical prison, the agony they are experiencing daily can be worse than any physical prison sentence.
 We are called to pray for them, as if we were going through this horrible experience with them.